Magaribay/CMPM-121/README.md

 use WASD to move, Space to Jump, and F to toggle between camera modes

-Assets used: Ggems Ultimate Pack, RPG character animation pack FREE
+Assets used: Gems Ultimate Pack, RPG character animation pack FREE

 Every requirment for assignment 5 is here except animated doors.